 Madrid

 Madrid’s city center is organized into “neighborhoods.”
 The most popular ones include Sol (the center), Chueca, La Latina, Salamanca, Malasaña, and Retiro.
+Often times, it’s hard to tell where one neighborhood ends and another begins.

 Barcelona

 Barcelona can largely be broken down into the “new city” (Eixample) and the “old city” (the Gothic Quarter, or Ciutat Vella).
 The 2 sections of the city are about a 10 minute subway ride or a 20 minute walk away from each other.
+Eixample is laid out in a more grid-like fashion, and IMO, is easier to navigate.
+In contrast, the Gothic Quarter has a lot of narrow alleys that look similar, and it’s easy (but fun!) to get lost.

 The main street that cuts through Eixample is Passeig de Gracia, and the main street in the Gothic Quarter is Las Ramblas.
 Additionally, you may hear people talk about Avinguda Diagonal, a large street that cuts diagonally through the city and connects the western end with the eastern end.